kiransharma2016/cka_examprep/README.md

 #This repo will have materials for cka test but it will be useful for practiioners as well.

 #### 1. Introduction
 This tutorials will start with short history of containers, docker, and kubernetes.
-Then we will work on docker as it needed for kubernetes, then jump into kubernetes.
+Then we will work on docker as it is needed for kubernetes, then jump into kubernetes.
 As an example of progressing from single container ( docker) to multi container app, we will also look at docker-compose very briefly.

 #### 2. History of and volution of containers
 https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016